espertus/jacquard-examples/README.md

     javaMainClass = "student.Main"
 }
 ```

-You are free to make other additions to `build.gradle`, such
+You are free to make other additions to `build.gradle`, such as adding
-as adding dependencies.
+dependencies.

 Gradle 8.0 or higher is required.

 ### Uploading to Gradescope

+#### Docker

-To build a Docker container, run the following command, substituting:
+To build a Docker container, run the following command.
+You must replace
-your Docker username for `username`:
+`username` with your Docker username, and you may replace `quiz1-autograder`
+with a name of your choice.

 ```
-docker build -t username/quiz1
+docker build -t username/quiz1-autograder.
 ```

-This video shows how to create a programming assignment and upload an autograder.
+You will then need to push the container to Docker Hub.
+It is highly recommended
+that you put it in a private repository so students don't have access.
+You will
+need to add `gradescopeecs` as a collaborator.
+This requires a pro Docker
+subscription (currently $7/month or $60/year).

-## Instructions to students
+## Student Instructions

 ### Setup